Bubobubobubobubo/sardine/docs/technical/installation.md

 # Installation

+!!! tips "Installing from Pypi or from a package manager"
+    Installation of **Sardine**  using Pypi is not yet available.

 The installation of **Sardine** is done in two separate steps that you can go through in any order:

 - **[MANDATORY]** Installing / configuring of the **Sardine** library and your text editor.

 - **[RECOMMENDED]** Installing / configuration the audio backend (**SuperDirt**).

-!!! warning "Installing Sardine"

-    **Sardine** is still an experimental software and it has not yet been fully packaged.
-You can be up and running in minutes if everything is going fine.
-Depending on your proficiency level with programming tools, you might find it to be a challenge to setup *Sardine* for the first time.
-For regular Unix users, programmers, and old-school users of the command line, the process will be a breeze.
-Most of the setup process is straightforward but some parts of it might need some caution and monitoring on your behalf.
-We are doing our best to make the installation process as **fast** and as **painless** as possible.
-This will take some time and efforts on our side!

-!!! tips "Installing from Pypi or from a package manager"
-    Installation of **Sardine**  using Pypi is not yet available.
-Of course, **Sardine** will be added when it will be ready for everyone to use!
-The first planned milestone is the **0.1** version that should be released later this year (2022).
-Until then, you should install it manually!
-The first released version will greatly simplify the installation process.

-**Sardine** by itself is just a program that does I/O (*Input*/*Output*) of various musical information.
+**Sardine*  * by itself is just a program that does I/O (*Input*/*Output*) of various musical information.
 It is up to you to configure the rest so that it can make sound!
 The better part is that you can **configure it however you like** for whatever musical purpose you have in mind :) By installing everything correctly, you will be able to integrate **Sardine** with almost any musical application.

 !!! info "Sardine is a multi-layered 'lasagna-style' software"
     ![sardine_stack](images/sardine_stack.svg){ width="100%" }